robbert-vdh/yabridge/tools/yabridgectl/README.md

 ## Usage

+Yabridgectl can be downloaded from the GitHub releases section, and it can run from anywhere.
 All of the information below can also be found by running `yabridgectl --help`.

 ### Yabridge path